CSCfi/lustre-pouta/README.md

 A small jump host VM needs to be present in order to access the VMs by SSH.

 The ansible script will be launched from your local machine, you need to edit `~/.ssh/config` to add the jumphost and the different VMs that will be deployed.
-Here is an example, the names of the VMs come from the ansible script, it can be different if you decide to change the names
+Here is an example.
+The names of the VMs come from the ansible script, it can be different if you decide to change the names:

 ```
 Host jumphost